solariumphp/solarium/docs/customizing-solarium.md

 What method of customization to use depends on your case:

 -   if you want to use only some parts of Solarium, but not modify it, go with method 1
--   if you want to customize solarium by altering/adding behaviour use the plugin structure.
+-   if you want to customize Solarium by altering/adding behaviour use the plugin structure.
 This has many advantages over extending:
     -   Plugins are easily reusable
     -   You can combine multiple plugins
     -   By leaving your Solarium library stock you can add plugins developed by others without issues